team-shell/Security-Tools/README.md

 * `adb backup -noapk com.google.android.youtube` - backup app data from a device
 * `dd if=backup.ab bs=24 skip=1 | python -c "import zlib,sys;sys.stdout.write(zlib.decompress(sys.stdin.read()))" > backup.tar` - uncompress the Android Backup Format into .tar format
+* `ps` - view running processes on the device with user id's

 ### APK Unpack/Uncompress
 You can use apktool to unpack and uncompress the files.